• Skip to primary navigation

 For Interfacing Hall Effect Magnetic Sensor Circuit with Arduino follow the below steps for connections:

-• Connect Arduino A0 to sensor AO (analog out).
+• Now connect Arduino A0 to sensor AO (analog out).

-• Connect Arduino D2 to sensor DO (digital out).
+• Also, connect Arduino D2 to sensor DO (digital out).

 Conclusion:

-It can detect magnetic field quickly and sensor gives analog and digital output.
+To conclude, Interfacing Hall Effect Magnetic Sensor Circuit with Arduino is easy and it can detect magnetic field quickly and then sensor gives analog and digital output.

 About Admin-Lavi